alexvictoor/node-hiccup/README.md

 You can use node-hiccup without touching any line of code.
 This can be done leveraging on npx.
 The only thing you need to do is to replace 'node' by 'npx node-hiccup' in the command line used to bootstrap your application:

 ```
-  npx node-hiccup server.js  // assuming that server.js is the bootstrap script for your app
+  npx node-hiccup /ABSOLUTE_PATH/server.js  // assuming that server.js is the bootstrap script for your app

 ```

 ...and that's it!
-Your app is instrumented with node-hiccup.
-After a few seconds you will see some logs coming.
+Your app is now instrumented with node-hiccup.
+After a few seconds you will see some logs coming (hold tight, more on that below).
 In some cases you may need to have more control on how your application is launched.
 If you are in this situation, you need to include node-hiccup in your project:
 ```